The Secretary of State was asked—

 Co-ordinated Response to Covid-19: Devolved Administrations

 An effective response to covid-19 does indeed need to be a co-ordinated response across the UK.
 On 25 September, the UK Government and the three devolved Administrations published a joint statement on our collective approach to responding to covid-19.
-There are very regular meetings at both ministerial and officials levels.
+There are very regular meetings at both ministerial and official levels.

 The Scottish Affairs Committee described a deteriorating relationship between the UK and Scottish Governments on joined-up covid-19 policy making, with the main issue being trust.
 What work has the Secretary of State undertaken to improve awareness and understanding of devolution among Whitehall officials, so that policy makers have mutual understanding of the impact of decisions on each nation of the UK?